Module 12, Part 1: File I/O#

 java.io.PrintWriter

 attached to the file we wish to write data into.
-So, if file
+So, if file is a

 File object,

-object attached to it, by writing e.g.:
+then we can create a PrintWriter object attached to it, by writing e.g.:

 var printer = new java.io.PrintWriter(file);